 - Blow a fan over the area to help it dry quickly.
 Although the area may seem fresh and clean, the uric acid in cat urine will recrystallise, so the next step is VERY important!

 - After about 24 hours, soak the area with an enzyme cleaner and let it completely air dry.
 To keep your family members from stepping on the spot, cover the area with a laundry basket or aluminium foil.
 It may take a day or two to dry completely.

 - Once the area is completely dry, clean as normal with a mop or vacuum and repeat enzyme treatment once a week if needed.

 Reducing Cat Stains and Odours

-Finally, Vetstreet suggests having your vet evaluate your cat's urinating behaviour to make sure that missing the litter box isn't a sign of a urinary or other medical conditions.
-Also, consider feeding your cat a food that is formulated for urinary and hairball health.
+Finally, Vetstreet suggests having your vet evaluate your cat's urinating behaviour to make sure that their missing the litter box isn't a sign of a urinary or other medical condition.
+You should make an appointment to see your vet for a possible therapeutic nutrition solution.
 Now that you know how to make your own stain remover, you'll be able to take quick action and stay diligent in cleaning up messes.

 Chrissie Klinger is an educator, writer, and mother of two children, three dogs, and three cats.
 She enjoys living an active and eco-friendly lifestyle.